iVGeek/feedback/README.md

 Recommendation:

-Confirm if this is a placeholder for future functionality or an error.
+Could you please confirm if this is a placeholder for future functional or an error?

 Priority Action Items
 Section	Task	Severity